GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 #### Email account linking

-There are cases in which an external provider is trusted so you can change the default behavior of adding a new user entry locally, but binding an existing user to the one that is logging in.
+There are cases in which an external provider is trusted so you can change the default behavior of adding a new user entry locally, but binding an existing account to the person logging in.
 This linking can be done via `mail` attribute.

 For example, suppose you have 3 users in your Gluu local LDAP: Larry (`larry@acme.com`), Moe (`moe@acme.com`), and Curly (`curly@acme.com`).
 When you enable email account linking for provider "XYZ" and certain user logs in through XYZ to access your application, he will be logged as Moe as long as his email is "moe@acme.com" at XYZ.